geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

         :scale: 50%
         :align: center

 In order to correct for this, we must account for the offsets.
-If one opens the raw image in GPItv, then overplots the wavelength soluution (Labels -> Get Wavecal from DB, then Labels -> Plot Wavecal Grid -> Draw Grid), one will see the large offets (shown below).
+To do this in an approximate manner, one should open the raw image in GPItv (S20131210S0025.fits), then overplot the wavelength soluution (Labels -> Get Wavecal from DB, then Labels -> Plot Wavecal Grid -> Draw Grid), one will see the large offets (shown below).

 .. image:: offset_wavecal.png
         :scale: 50%